angelicaurba/car-rental/README.md

       - `Sidebar` (in `Rentals.js` ): manages the links for the two possible routes (future/past)
       - `RentalList` (in `Rentals.js` ): receives the proper list of rentals and shows them or shows a message if an error occurrs or there are no rentals in that section
         - `RentalRow` (in `Rentals.js` ): shows the rental parameters

 ## Screenshot

 ![Configurator Screenshot](./img/screenshot.jpg)
 ![Configurator Screenshot2](./img/screenshot2.jpg)

-## Test users

-* angelica, test
-* johnny, apassword
-* nancy, nancypwd (frequent customer)
-* jody, curtis89
-* cam, camille.moss (frequent customer)

-in order to test the surplus of 10% in a rental price due to a number of available vehicles less than 10% of the ones for a certain category, in the period from 2020-08-01 to 2020-08-10 all the vehicles except one has been rented.